edisplay/RCB_TA_notes/week-22-computer-science/graph-traversal/graph/lesson_plan.md

 - one post it note will represent one node / vertex
 - have the students work through the above simple graph (where 0 is the start node and 4 is the finish node)
 - have them keep a notebook to write down the state of the current node and the stack at the same time
+- questions for the students:
+  - what in this code makes it "depth first"
+  - why do you need to copy the graph?
+  - why is it a while loop and not a for loop?

 #### Depth First Traversal on Paper: Debrief: Teacher Talks: (10mins) [2hrs in]
 - answer any questions